Azpect3120/document-sync-protocol/specification.md

     error: string | null;

     /**
-     *  ID provided for the identifier provided in the request.
+     *  Identifier provided in the request, unless it was not in which
-     *  This ID will be used to map the connection to the user.
+     *  case this will be the randomly generated identifier.
      *  If connection is unsuccessful, this will be null.
      */
-    id: string | null;
+    identifier: string | null;

     /**
      *  Capabilities the server has implemented.